layilin/SP23-33852/_annotations/book3.md

 118.590 Taber.
 A one-handed snare drum often played as a military instrument.

-[person] 119.596 man of Norfolk.
+[people] 119.596 man of Norfolk.
 George Townshend, first Marquess Townshend (1724-1807), an English politician and caricaturist who also had a distinguished military career, serving as second in command to Major-General James Wolfe in Canada during the Seven Years' War and then as overall commander after Wolfe's death during the campaign to take French-held Quebec, which surrendered to British forces in 1759.

 [people][place] 119.600 Tyrtaeus gain'd of yore.
 Tyrtaeus was a Spartan poet of the mid-seventh century BCE who wrote about the Second Messenian War and exhorted Spartans to fight to the death for their city.
 Sparta was a powerful city-state in ancient Greece.